apiture/openapi-down-convert/README.md

 The verbose mode logs the changes to standard error output stream.

-The tool only supports local file-based documents, not URLs Download such files to convert:
+The tool only supports local file-based documents, not URLs.
+Download such files to convert:

 ```bash